Q1CHENL/dnf-top/README.md

 # dnf-leaves
-Since it's based on the text ouput of `dnf history`, so it not only lists the package name, but also repo links.
+Since it's based on the text ouput of `dnf history`, it lists not only the package name, but also repo links.